Setup SeaMonkey Email Client With Google App Password post will show you how to fix and repair your e-mail client when

 Step 1-a ) Enter your password and click on OK button.
 Make sure you also select Use Password Manager to remember this password.

-Step 2 ) However after you enter your password numerous times you still will receive the following error message, as illustrated in the following image.
+Step 2 ) If after you enter your password numerous times you still receive the following error message, as illustrated in the following image.
 This is probably because you have enabled 2-step-verification in your Google Gmail account settings.
-Enabling 2-step-rerification in Google is very good for security reasons.
-If you have not enabled this security feature in your account yet, I recommend that you do so.
+Enabling 2-step-rerification in Google is very good for security.
+If you have not enabled this security feature in your account yet, I highly recommend that you do so as soon as possible.
 This type of security is very hard to break.

-Once you are there you will learn more about how to recover from this error message.
-When you visit the above URL click on the following header How to generate an App password.
-This will show you what to do and where you need to login to generate a 16 character code in yellow.
+Click on the above URL and then click on the following header How to generate an App password.
+This will show you what to do to generate a 16 character code in yellow.